šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 5 factors to consider before choosing

-LinkedIn is ideal for targeting white-collar professionals and is known for its network of passive candidates who may not be actively looking for a new job but are open to opportunities.
+LinkedIn is ideal for targeting white-collar professionals and is known for its network of passive candidates who may not be actively looking for a new job, but are open to opportunities.

-As a social network, LinkedIn encourages strong personal branding on both the candidate and employer side, helping users build their network and maximize career momentum with features like the ability to add your company’s Commitments and a Life tab to showcase your culture.
+As a social media network, LinkedIn encourages strong personal branding on both the candidate and employer side, helping users build their network and maximize career momentum with features like the ability to add your company’s Commitments and a Life tab to showcase your culture.
 This, combined with direct messaging options, makes LinkedIn a good fit for companies that want to make a personal connection with candidates.

 2. Budget constraints: how much can you spend?